SI don't think I've ever posted a movie review on my blog, so this is a first. I actually had to write this movie review

 YOU MAY ALSO BE INTERESTED:

 Welcome to my corner of the web!
-I launched my blog in 2015 to share my interests, and if you like scrapbooking, spending hours on websites that have little no purpose or being creative, then you'll feel right at home!
+I'm an Australian teen blogger who launched my blog in 2015 to share my interests.
+I'm a fan of photography, technology, and design.
+I also blog about art, craft, books, and just about anything I feel like blogging about.
 And since you're here, say hi to me on the Comment page!